 Obviously, building a car like a Model S is quite complex and has various moving parts.
 Model 3 and Model Y were steps of improvement in that.
 But when you look at some of the other advancements that we are including in the Model Y, factories into Austin and Berlin, we have reduced the body pound by as much as 60%.
 And the part costs money.Zachary Kirkhorn, CFO, Tesla

-Another way Kirkhorn suggested Tesla can meet the production cost targets is by making high volumes, in four factories worldwide.
+Another way Kirkhorn suggested Tesla can meet the production cost targets is by making cars in high volumes, in four factories worldwide.

 Tesla Russia plant report